learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Volunteer requests are now separated by date, and admin pages now show dates of volunteer requests and offers.
 - Updated admin coteacher page to be more user-friendly.
 Now shows all teachers, including admins, and admins can now remove themselves from classes.
 - Added a coteacher deadline, allowing the coteachers page to be closed independently of the teacher registration main page.
+- Added more explicit steps for adding a coteacher to the coteacher page.
 - Added dates to the classes on the teacher bio page.
 - Added option to override users' texting preferences in the group texting module.
 This is primarily designed for texting volunteers or teachers, since they can't set their texting preferences.